Sintra with Kids: The Ultimate Family Guide to Portugal’s Fairytale Town

 The world famous Pena Palace appeared in our coffee table book as one of the must-see places in the world and for good reason.
 This palace, built in the 1800s, is incredible and unlike anything I’ve ever seen.
 The colorful walls, with textured entryways and ornate light fixtures, are so distinct, it feels like it’s right out of a fairytale movie.

-The palace grounds are huge though, with lots of walking involved.
+The palace grounds are huge with lots of walking involved.

-If you decide to visit, see my blog post for all of the tips on visiting with kids.
+If you decide to visit, read our blog for all of the tips on visiting with kids.

 Quinta da Regaleira was my favorite palace in Sintra because it was less crowded than Pena Palace, and full of unique and accessible buildings, gardens, fountains, and grottos.